trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/OrgShape.md

 Class contains static methods for determining if specific platform features are enabled here.
 For example, do we have platform cache enabled.
 You could also write similar methods for experiences.

 ---
+## Properties

+### `safeDefaultCachePartition` → `String`

+---
 ## Methods
+### `findCachePartition()` → `String`

+This method is responsible for discovering a cache partition that can be used for determining if platformCache is enabled and configured.
+Note: This method memoizes the result of the query, ensuring that the underlying soql query is only ever run once per transaction.

 ### `isPlatformCacheEnabled()` → `Boolean`

 Method determines if platform cache is enabled for this org Note: fail-safes to false.
 Note: Allows override by setting OrgShape.disablePlatformCache equal to true.
 Use this in test contexts where cache is not available like when you have to use seeAllData=true